[Minor revision-posted 2/5/18 (replaces 11/21/16 edition)]

 b.
 Food and Beverages

 Entertainment, tobacco, and alcohol generally are not allowed on sponsored projects.
 These types of costs may be allowable on non-federal funds if they are directly tied to the project scope.
 Food and beverage charges to sponsored projects will be allowed only to the extent they are incidental to a meeting or function directly related to the project scope and must otherwise comply with OP 72.05, Expenditures for Official Functions, Business Meetings, and Entertainment.
-A statement of the benefit to the project must accompany all meal receipts.

 Travel on sponsored projects must be directly related to the scope of the project.
 A detailed statement describing the benefit to the project must be provided, and expenses must otherwise comply with university travel-related policies.
 Refer to OP 79.08, Reimbursement of Travel Expenses.